 I made plenty of money up until 1999—when anyone could do it—and lost plenty during the tech crash in 2000.

-In 1999, all the money I had to invest was in stocks and mutual funds, along with bonds and CDs… “traditional” investments.
+You see, in 1999, all the money I had to invest was in stocks and mutual funds, along with bonds and CDs… “traditional” investments.

-At the time, I thought I had a diversified portfolio because I held both stocks and bonds, and because my stocks were of different types.
+At the time, I thought I had a diversified portfolio because I held both stocks and bonds and because my stocks were of different types.

-That was wrong.
-I wasn’t diversified.
-At least not well enough.
-All my money was in the U.S. market, and almost all of it was in U.S. dollars.
+I was wrong.
+I wasn’t truly diversified.
+All my money was in U.S. markets, and almost all of it was in U.S. dollars.

 This was my “advanced” lesson in portfolio diversity.